The Philadelphia Orchestra

 programs for students of all ages.
 Today, the orchestra executes myriad education and

-community partnership programs that serve more than 45,000 annually, including its
+community partnership programs that serve nearly 50,000 annually, including its

 philorch.org for more information.